cwendel16834/database/readme.txt

 Return value: Returns the number of non-NULL attributes in the specified attribute column.
 _______________________________________________________________________________________

-Record& Table::min(string attrName);
+string Table::min(string attrName);
 Description: Computes the minimum element in the specified attribute column.

 Parameters:
 attrName: Name of the attribute to find the minimum

-Return value: The record containing the minimum value for the specified attribute
+Return value: A string containing the minimum value for the specified attribute, can then be parsed to the desired type
 _______________________________________________________________________________________

-Record& Table::max(string attrName);
+string Table::max(string attrName);
 Description: Computes the maximum element in the specified attribute column.

 Parameters:
 attrName: Name of the attribute to find the maximum

-Return value: The record containing the maximum value for the specified attribute
+Return value: A string containing the maximum value for the specified attribute, can then be parsed to the desired type

 ========================================================================================
 Record
 ========================================================================================

 Record::Record();
-Description: Creates a new record with no attributes
+Description: Creates a new record with no values

 Parameters: none
 _______________________________________________________________________________________
-Record::Record(int numAttributes);
+Record::Record(int numValues);
-Description: Creates a new record with space allocated for the number of attributes specified in numAttributes
+Description: Creates a new record with space allocated for the number of values specified in numValues

 Parameters:
-numAttributes: The number of attributes in this record
+numValues: The number of values in this record
 _______________________________________________________________________________________

 Record::~Record();